borgmatic-collective/borgmatic/docs/how-to/deal-with-very-large-backups.md

 The `data_sample_percentage` is the percentage of total files in the source directories to randomly sample and compare to their corresponding files in the latest backup archive.
 A higher value allows a more accurate check—and a slower one.
-The comparison is performed by hashing the selected files in each of the source paths and counting hashes that don't match the latest archive.
+The comparison is performed by hashing the selected source files and counting hashes that don't match the latest archive.
 For instance, if you have 1,000 source files and your sample percentage is 1%, then only 10 source files will be compared against the latest archive.
 These sampled files are selected randomly each time, so in effect the spot check is probabilistic.

 The `data_tolerance_percentage` is the percentage of total files in the source directories that can fail a spot check data comparison without failing the